MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 An on-premises data gateway is software that you install in an on-premises network.
 The gateway facilitates access to data in that network.

 As we explain in the [overview](service-gateway-onprem.md), you can install a gateway either in personal mode, which applies to Power BI only, or in standard mode.
 We recommend standard mode.
-In that mode, you can install a standalone gateway or add a gateway to a cluster for high availability.
+In that mode, you can install a standalone gateway or add a gateway to a cluster, which we recommend for high availability.

 In this article, we show you how to install a standard gateway and then add another gateway to create a cluster.